 Marrakech has a reputation for overwhelming first-time visitors with its heady atmosphere and sensory overload.
 We have put together a guide with travel tips on what to expect, and as importantly, what to avoid in Marrakech.

 In places, Marrakech is what you would expect from an Arabian Nights or Indiana Jones movie.
 Right down to the snake charmers and potentially menacing touts in the darkened tangle of lanes of the souks and markets.

 The name Marrakech, or Marrakesh originates from Berber meaning “Land of God”.
 It is the third largest city in Morocco after Casablanca and Rabat.

-Thanks to its proximity of some of Morocco’s biggest tourist draw cards, it is one of the most popular places to visit in Morocco.
+Thanks to its proximity to some of Morocco’s biggest tourist draw cards, it is one of the most popular places to visit in Morocco.

 What to Do in Marrakech (Marrakesh)